-- Connect all compute nodes to the admin network (step 1).
+- Connect all computes to the admin network (step 1).

-- Drop the SSHBastionHost component on one compute node (step 2).
-The given compute node is now the bastion host.
+- Drop the SSHBastionHost component on one compute (step 2).
+The given compute is now the bastion host.

 - Also connect the bastion host to the public network.

-In step 1, if you forgot to connect a compute node to the admin network, the designer will automatically connect it to the admin network for you.
+If you forgot to connect the bastion host to the admin network, the designer will automatically connect it to the admin network for you.

-- The orchestration engine uses the bastion host as a jump host to SSH to the other compute nodes in the admin network and deploy the software components (e.g.,
+- The orchestration engine uses the bastion host as a jump host to SSH to the private

 - After the deployment completes, the orchestration engine deletes the security group rule on the bastion host to prevent any further access to the bastion host.

 Auto-select Bastion Host: If users do not define a bastion host explicitly, the designer will auto-select a compute node connecting to the public network as the bastion host.
 It also warns the users, which compute node is chosen as the bastion host before the deployment: